pigskin/kodi-gamepass/README.md

 ## What features are currently supported? ##

-By now, most NFL Game Pass features are supported.
+By now, most core NFL Game Pass features are supported.

  * Archived games from 2009 to 2013
  * Condensed games